-Asia shares inch up, China's factories show flicker of life
+China PMI offers tiny relief to Asia as stocks head for dire end to quarter

 Portfolio management also played a part in the forex market where many fund managers found themselves over-hedged on their U.S. equity holdings given the sharp fall in values seen this month, leading them to buy back dollars.

+“Month‑ and quarter‑end rebalancing amid relatively thin liquidity was the major driver of currency markets in the Asia session,” said analysts at CBA in an note.

-Month-end demand for dollars from Japanese funds saw the dollar inch up to 108.45 yen JPY=, though it remained some way from last week's peak at 111.71.
+Demand for dollars from Japanese funds saw the dollar inch up to 108.45 yen JPY=, though it remained some way from last week's peak at 111.71.

 Oil prices steadied, after diving to the lowest in almost 18 years on Monday as lockdowns for the virus squeezed demand even as Saudi Arabia and Russia vied to pump more product.